commandus/wpn-gtk/wpn-gtk/README.md

 Reason:

-GTK+ 3.0 compiled with Protobuf 2.6.1, libwpn.a compled withj 3.1.0
+GTK+ 3.0 compiled with Protobuf 2.6.1, libwpn.a compiled with 3.1.0

 Solution: